 Masters Research Project

 The final element of the programme is the Masters Research Project which provides you with an opportunity to design and undertake a piece of original research.
-You will apply methods and theories that are commonly used within the field of Social Business and Microfinance, with the support of internationally published literature demonstrate best practice in this field.
+You will apply methods and theories that are commonly used within the field of Social Innovation, with the support of internationally published literature demonstrate best practice in this field.

-The MSc in Social Business and Microfinance attracts a wide range of students who share our commitment to social justice and want to explore aspects of social business and microfinance from a critical perspective.
-This includes governmental employees seeking to develop a flourishing environment for social businesses, to those working in NGOs looking to improve their understanding of the changing environment for international aid, to aspiring social entrepreneurs.
-Graduates are found to go on to academia, to local or central government, and found or work in social business and microfinance institutions worldwide.
+The MSc in Social Innovation attracts a wide range of students who share our commitment to social justice and want to explore aspects of social innovation from a critical perspective.
+This includes governmental employees seeking to develop a flourishing environment for social innovation, to those working in NGOs looking to improve their understanding of the changing environment for international aid, to aspiring social entrepreneurs.
+Graduates have gone on to academia, to local or central government, and found work in social innovation institutions worldwide.